10 Best Herbal Teas For Throat Congestion

 Sambucus nigra, commonly known as European elderberry, is often used in herbal teas to alleviate throat congestion due to its anti-inflammatory and antioxidant properties.

-The berries contain compounds like flavonoids and anthocyanins, which help reduce inflammation and soothe irritated tissues in the throat.
-When brewed into a tea, elderberry can provide a comforting, mild flavor while offering natural relief from coughing and mucus buildup.
-It is typically combined with other herbs such as echinacea or licorice root to enhance its effectiveness.
+The berries and flowers of the plant contain compounds like flavonoids and vitamins that can help reduce swelling and soothe irritated tissues in the throat.
+When brewed into a tea, sambucus nigra can provide a gentle, warming effect that may ease discomfort and promote easier breathing.
+It is typically combined with other herbs like licorice root or ginger to enhance its soothing properties.

 foeniculum vulgare tea